razakmat/OOP-SemestralWorkTeam/Semestralka.package/AdminRootState.class/README.md

 State where user ends up when logging as admin.

+Here can an AdminUser manage films, actors, directors, users and reviews.